 Enthused by the promise of a return to IRL offices following vaccinations, we were both inspired to make clothes for work.
 I sent her inspiration photos of a few of Princess Diana’s monochrome suits and spent hours at the local fabric store, one of the few remaining in my hometown of Caguas, walking the aisles filled with organza, taffeta, silk, and cotton fabrics to find the perfect linen and polyester blends to make mix-and-matchable suits.

 With $250, I was able to get fabrics to make an eight-piece capsule collection of back-to-work outfits that, to me, are priceless.
-But what really excited me was the opportunity to work with my mother again.
+But what really excited me was the opportunity to work with my mum again.
 Reflective of our new relationship as two adults, our fashionable connection is more collaborative than it was during my childhood.
 After years living in New York and writing about the fashion industry, I’m able to bring in an aesthetic sensibility that aligns with today’s runway and street style trends.
-Meanwhile, my mother’s unmatched sewing skills, which she’s mastered for over 30 years, helps turn my vision into real garments.
-If we were to do this full-time, I’d be a creative director and my mother would be the atelier’s premiére.
+Meanwhile, my mum’s unmatched sewing skills, which she’s mastered for over 30 years, helps turn my vision into real garments.
+If we were to do this full-time, I’d be a creative director and my mum would be the atelier’s premiére.

 We’re not the only ones who have bonded this way.
 “Fashion is a big part of our relationship – we have gone through many chapters of our lives where fashion always played a different role,” said Charlotte de Geyter, who, along with her mother Bernadette de Geytor, launched the brand Bernadette in 2018.
 “Having our brand together is a completely new and thrilling chapter for our relationship.”

 As a lifelong fashion enthusiast and former buyer for Ralph Lauren, Bernadette archived many of the clothes from her youth, saving them for when Charlotte was old enough to appreciate and wear them.
 “If I look at these clothes she wore when she was in her twenties, I feel like I get to know her at a point in her life when I wasn’t born yet,” said Charlotte.
-Much like me and my mother, Charlotte and Bernadette spent Charlotte’s childhood perusing stores, particularly an Antwerp-based luxury boutique called Cocodrilo, where the two marvelled at the shoes.
+Much like me and my mum, Charlotte and Bernadette spent Charlotte’s childhood perusing stores, particularly an Antwerp-based luxury boutique called Cocodrilo, where the two marvelled at the shoes.